What is the value in getting a diagnosis for neurodivergence?

 Access to medication 💊

-Many neurodivergent conditions do not have medication treatment, as they just describe a difference in how our brains work.
-However, some people with ADHD choose to go on medication to help manage traits they find more difficult.
-If you think you might want medication to help with symptoms, getting a diagnosis opens up the possibility of seeking out medication through your doctor.
+Neurodivergence just describes a difference in how someone's brain works, so many neurodivergences do not have medication treatment.
+However, some people with ADHD choose to go on medication to help manage aspects of ADHD that they find more difficult.
+If you think you might want medication to help with ADHD symptoms, getting a diagnosis opens up the possibility of seeking out medication through your doctor.

 Advocating for yourself 🗣